NataliaDiaz/Egoshots/README.md

----
+# Acknowledgements

-Credit-thanks to Alejandro Betancourt for the Autographer camera and all rest of open-minded Eindhoven friends for being part of Vana and my story :)
+Thanks to Alejandro Betancourt for the Autographer camera and all rest of open-minded Eindhoven friends for being part of Vana and Natalia's stories :)

 # Paper associated